20centcroak/github-cheatsheet/cheatsheet.md

     git branch -D featureFromFirstCommit
 >Deleted branch featureFromFirstCommit (was a0e0982).

 If regrets arose after this deletion it is possible to recreate a branch with the commit history.
 The only thing is to know the commit ID of the last commit of this branch.
-It is supplied byt the answer of the previous command ('*a0e0982*') or we have to study the reflog:
+It is supplied by the answer of the previous command ('*a0e0982*') or we have to study the reflog:

     git reflog
 >6cf4f3a (HEAD -> featureZ) HEAD@{0}: checkout: moving from featureFromFirstCommit to featureZ